More NSW council areas get disaster pay

 The new areas are Cumberland, Mid Coast, Muswellbrook, Nambucca, Newcastle, Port Stephens, Randwick and Warren.

-Residents who’ve suffered significant losses as a result of last week’s storms and flooding can access payments of $1000 per adult and $400 per child.
+Residents who have suffered significant losses as a result of last week’s storms and flooding can access payments of $1000 per adult and $400 per child.

 “The floods were widespread and lasted several days, and as the extent of the damage is reported, we are continuing to make sure support is made available,” Emergency Management Minister Murray Watt said.